 Moving Into the New House

 When you get to the new place, inspect the apartment before moving anything in.
-You should be aware of signs and evidence of cockroach infestations from your previous apartment.
+You should be aware of the signs and evidence of cockroach infestations from your previous apartment.

 Inspect your stuff as you unpack each box to make sure there aren't any bugs that you've moved with you.
 If you used boxes, discard them quickly.
 Check the clear bags where you may have packed any electronics for signs of roach activity inside the bags.